ordinals/ord/docs/src/guides/testing.md

 When testing out [recursion](../inscriptions/recursion.md), inscribe the dependencies first (example with [p5.js](https://p5js.org)):

 ```
 ord -r wallet inscribe --fee-rate 1 --file p5.js
 ```

-This should return a `inscription_id` which you can then reference in your recursive inscription.
+This will return the inscription ID of the dependency which you can then reference in your inscription.

-ATTENTION: These ids will be different when inscribing on mainnet or signet, so be sure to change those in your recursive inscription for each chain.
+However, inscription IDs differ between mainnet and test chains, so you must change the inscription IDs in your inscription to the mainnet inscription IDs of your dependencies before making the final inscription on mainnet.

 Then you can inscribe your recursive inscription with:

 ```
 ord -r wallet inscribe --fee-rate 1 --file recursive-inscription.html
 ```

 Finally you will have to mine some blocks and start the server:

 ```
 bitcoin-cli generatetoaddress 6 <receive address>
-ord -r server
 ```

-To reference inscriptions on mainnet you may now specify a <CONTENT_PROXY_URL>
-with `--content-proxy`, like so:
+### Mainnet Dependencies

+To avoid having to change dependency inscription IDs to mainnet inscription IDs, you may utilize a content proxy when testing. `ord server` accepts a `--content-proxy` option, which takes the URL of a another `ord server` instance.
+When making a request to `/content/<INSCRIPTION_ID>` when a content proxy is set and the inscription is not found, `ord server` will forward the request to the content proxy.
+This allows you to run a test `ord server` instance with a mainnet content proxy.
+You can then use mainnet inscription IDs in your test inscription, which will then return the content of the mainnet inscriptions.

 ```
 ord -r server --content-proxy https://ordinals.com
 ```

-Essentially this will forward the `/content/` from an inscription id it cannot find in the local regtest to the specified proxy, allowing you to test recursive inscriptions with already inscribed content.